 pid 2915's current affinity list: 0-7

-Using taskset, you can "pin" (or assign) a running process to particular CPU core(s).
-For that, use the following format.
+taskset, you can pin (or assign) a running process to particular CPU core(s).
+For that, use the following command.

 For example, to assign a process to CPU core 0 and 4, do the following.